Your feedback drives quality care for survivors.

 Welcome to the Oregon Medical Forensic Care Review Portal

-Oregon Medical Forensic Care Review (OMFCR) is a confidential survey designed to gather insights from survivors, nurses, advocates, and law enforcement about experiences with sexual assault medical forensic care across Oregon.
-Your input will directly inform improvements to SANE training, certification, and coordinated system response statewide.
+Oregon Medical Forensic Care Review (OMFCR) is a confidential feedback mechanism designed to gather insights from survivors, nurses, advocates, and law enforcement about experiences with sexual assault medical forensic care across Oregon.
+Your input will directly inform system improvements to SANE training, certification, and coordinated system response statewide.

 Together, this effort helps ensure care is equitable, trauma-informed, and responsive to the needs of all communities.